 You can also check video reviews to find out about other people's Bangkok dentist experiences.
 A good example is the one below from Brian, who had to have an emergency tooth extraction on the first day of his trip.
 He only gets to the dentist about 6 minutes into the video but the first half gives an interesting insight into what it's like walking around Bangkok and using the public transit system.

 The whole procedure, including a difficult extraction and medication, cost 5,000 baht – about $150 dollars.
 So although Brian wasn't planning to visit a dentist in Bangkok, he saved quite a bit of money compared to US prices.

 Check out our separate article for more reviews from dental patients in Bangkok and other parts of Thailand.

-We also have a more detailed article about getting dental treatment in Thailand.
-You’ll find this has more useful information and advice to help you plan for your trip.
+We also have a more detailed article about getting dental treatment in Thailand and remember to get your free quote from Qunomedical.
+You'll find that both the article on Thailand dental tourism, and Qunomedical have more useful information and advice to help you plan for your trip.